The Lynch Foundation

 -

-Education: K-12 education is the top priority, with more grants in this area than any other.
-Strong focus on public education in Boston, Catholic schools, and innovative educational models.
+Education: K-12 education is a top priority, with particular focus on public education in Boston and Catholic schools.

 -

-Health Care and Wellness: Including social determinants of health, medical research, and community health programs.
+Health Care and Wellness: Including social determinants of health, medical research, and community health programmes.

 -

-Housing and Homelessness: Long-term partnerships with organizations addressing housing insecurity.
+Housing and Homelessness: Supporting organizations addressing housing insecurity.

 -

-Cultural and Historic Preservation: Access to cultural assets, historic sites, and open spaces for all.
+Cultural and Historic Preservation: Access to cultural assets, historic sites, and open spaces.

 -